linkPost

 function onFinalize(result) {

-linkPost.LINK_FIELD(result, "COMIC_PUBLISHER_AND_WRITERS", "PUBLISHER", "*", "SUPERHEROES", "SUPERHERO_NAME", "*", "PARAGRAPH", true);
+linkPost.LINK_FIELD(result, "COMIC_PUBLISHER_AND_WRITERS", "PUBLISHER", "*", "SUPERHEROES", "SUPERHERO_NAME", "*", "paragraph", true);

 return result;